sprice/simple/README.md

 For help installing Sphinx with OSX 10.6 and MAMP 1.9.4 [read this](https://gist.github.com/742897).

+Once you've installed the codebase, you can get up and running quickly with some generated content using [this shell script](https://gist.github.com/742908).

 ### Thanks

 Built on top of [Build Kit](http://drupal.org/project/buildkit)